Haggle! Get BT, Sky or Virgin Media for less

-1. Cut out services, cut costs
+1. Cut services, cut costs

 At the moment my package is XYZ and costs £X amount each month.
 I don't really watch channels AB and C any more.
-Can you remove them to make my package better suit my needs?"
+Could you remove them to make my package better suit my needs?"

-2. Add in services, cut costs
+2. Add services, cut costs

 I have my broadband with you but my phone line with BT.
 If I paid line rental to you how much would I pay overall?"

 Less obviously, taking a number of services from one provider could mean a lower overall price.

 Take care to check the details before signing up.

 Moving home phone provider, for example, may not be worthwhile if it means paying for more calls because the deal doesn't include them - or if getting the kind of calls we want, say evenings as well as weekends, only comes as an extra.